 After thriving on whaling in the 1830s and 1840s, whaling declined because overhunting meant not enough whales left.
 But the port itself grew strongly, becoming the second busiest port in Victoria, after Melbourne.
 It is now the home of one of the largest fishing fleets in Victoria.

 Rabbit Island was where the lighthouse was built, in 1859.
 Rabbit Island was later incorporated into Griffith Island, so Griffith Island is now the home of the Port Fairy lighthouse.
 It was built by Scottish stonemasons out of bluestone.
+The light is thirteen metres above sea level.
+Although originally painted red, it is now painted white.

 It was originally a manually operated light, being manned by two lighthouse keepers, and remained so until 1954.
 Then the light was automated with no need for lighthouse keepers.
+The signal is: Flash for one second / eclipse for two seconds / flash for one second / eclipse for six seconds.

 Around that time there was a lot of conflict between the settlers and the aboriginal people in the area.
 In 1842 27 settlers from around Port Fairy wrote to the Superintendent of the Port Fairy district, requesting the government provide security from the many ‘outrages’ committed by the natives.
 These were known as the ‘Eumeralla Wars’ and were part of a wider battle about resources and land use between the original inhabitants and the settlers.